Imagine this: You sit in your car, and your garage door takes its sweet time to open up. Since you’re running late, you’re irritated and frustrated.

 Adjusting the Close-Force Sensitivity

-Make sure to disconnect the power supply before you do this.
+Make sure to disconnect the power supply before you proceed.

 The close-force sensitivity is altered by an adjustment screw at the back of the unit.
 If you turn it clockwise, it’ll add to the sensitivity, allowing more force on the garage door.

 There are also limit adjustment screws located at the back of the garage door opener.
-However, they’re larger in size.
-This will help you distinguish them from the sensitivity adjustment screws.
+However, they’re larger in size to help you distinguish them from the sensitivity adjustment screws.

 You need to be careful while setting the sensitivity.
-If you set it to max, it’ll prevent the door from reversing or stopping when it hits an obstacle.
-This can prove extremely dangerous.
-Therefore, choose a moderate level setting.
+If you set it to max, it’ll prevent the door from reversing or stopping when it hits an obstacle, which can prove extremely dangerous!
+Therefore, choose a moderate-level setting.

 Let’s also have a look at how you can maintain the garage door and its opener.